Amateur Radio Station VE2TCP / G0KLA / AC2CZ

 I've learnt a lot from books and a lot from the internet.
 This site is my contribution back.

-I was first licensed in the mid 80s as Amateur Radio Station G1XCX in the UK, then a couple of years later as G0KLA after passing the 12 words per minute morse code test.
-I can still remember that testing session vividly.
-My hand jittered out the letters from the key, I was so nervous.
-I'm sure I used all of the corrections that I was allowed.
+I was first licensed as a Radio Amateur in the mid 80s as Amateur Radio Station G1XCX in the UK, then a couple of years later as G0KLA after passing the 12 words per minute morse code test.
+In 2010 I passed the Amateur Extra Exam in the US and have the callsign AC2CZ.
+I now live near Montreal, QC and I passed the exam to obtain my Canadian Amateur Radio Advanced license as VE2TCP.

 I'm very open to answering questions about any of my projects.
 Feel free to contact me on the air or via email: g0kla at arrl dot net